Cincinnati-Design-LAB/architour/src/content/buildings/northern-kentucky-convention-center.md

 interior_accessibility: Handicap accessible
 architect: Sherman Carter Barnhart
 original_function: 204,000 s.f. convention center with 110,000 s.f. of exhibition & meeting space
-significance: >-
+---

 Championed by Corporex, the developer of the adjacent hotels, office buildings, and courthouse, the convention center became part of the redevelopment strategy for the Covington riverfront and an important anchor to encourage development in the community.
----